tpaschalis/tpaschalis.github.io/_posts/2021-07-17-mental-poker.markdown

 **Standard Disclaimer** : Don't trust me or any random internet person with anything related to cryptography and production-grade systems.
 This is just a toy so that I could introduce my SO to some cryptography fundamentals with a 'fun' example that didn't involve too much math.
 The Go code is a hacky mess, just to showcase the idea, don't judge ^^

-So without further ado, let's get to it!
+So without further ado, let's get to it.

 ## Intro
 I recently read the ['Mental Poker (1979)'](https://people.csail.mit.edu/rivest/pubs/SRA81.pdf) paper by Shamir, Rivest and Adleman (of RSA fame).
-The acknowledgment section also mentions Robert W Floyd (as in the Floyd-Warshall algorithm) as well as Michael Rabin (as in the Rabin-Karp search algorithm), so it's a star-spangled effort all in all!
+The acknowledgment section also mentions Robert W Floyd (as in the Floyd-Warshall algorithm) as well as Michael Rabin (as in the Rabin-Karp search algorithm), so it's a star-spangled effort all in all.

 At just 8 pages, it's easy for anyone to read and understand.
 The basic question it poses is *"Can two potentially dishonest players play a fair game of poker without using any cards (eg. via the mail, or via the telephone) and without using any mutually trusted intermediate"*?

 Before jumping in the paper, I tried to reason for about twenty minutes, and decided that no, it wouldn't be possible.
-I was smiling at the paper's first part that agreed with my intuition, but then was intrigued when they provided such a concise and easy way to achieve it!
+I was smiling at the paper's first part that agreed with my intuition, but then was intrigued when they provided such a concise and easy way to achieve it.

 Actually, all it takes is a commutative encryption scheme!